Planning a trip to New York City?

 Consider a tour

 Want to make sure you see the most famous and important museum exhibits… or everything about dinosaurs or whales… or see the exhibits that inspired the Night at the Museum movies?
 Try one of the free guided or self-guided tours.
-These tours include:
+Self-guided tours include:

 - Highlights Tour